 - Under API token section, click 'Create and manage API tokens'.

-- Click 'Create API token' to create a new token to popup screen.
+- Click 'Create API token' to create a new token on the popup screen.

 - Provide a short and memorable label and click Create.